Indoor air quality is a major concern in the winter as Minnesota winters are cold.

 Eventually, that air becomes stale air, which can lead to head colds and respiratory issues.

-Fortunately, it is possible to improve the air quality through your HVAC system.
+Fortunately, it is possible to improve your Minnesota air quality through your HVAC system.

-When considering all of the contaminants that can be in the air, the ability to clean the air becomes even more important.
+When considering all of the contaminants that can affect your Minnesota air quality, the ability to clean the air becomes even more important.

 Some of those contaminants include: